 Multi-informative and specific detection of blood in fingermarks via MALDI MS based strategies

 In violent offences, blood is often found at crime scenes.
 Important intelligence and assistance in event reconstruction can be obtained from ascertaining the presence of blood, its provenance, age and its association with fingermarks (the most used means of biometric identification).
 Currently used blood detection techniques suffer from “false positives” due to their relatively generic molecular targets; this project aims to develop a proteomic and MALDI MS based multidisciplinary approach for the device of operational workflows providing blood signatures in fingermarks and blood provenance in addition to detecting exogenous substances of forensic relevance.
-Insights into the determination of the age of a blood trace and order of deposition (mark in blood or bloodied mark) will also be gained.
+Insights into the determination of the age of a blood trace and order of deposition (mark in blood or bloodied mark) as well as into the donors pathophysiological state and identity will also be gained.

 Patel E, Cicatiello P., Deininger L., Clench M. R., Marino G., Giardina P., Langenburg G., West A., Marshall P., Sears V., and Francese S. A proteomic approach for the rapid, multi-informative and reliable identification of blood.
 Analyst (2015) DOI: 10.1039/c5an02016f